Yoshihide Suga named Japan's prime minister, succeeding Abe | Politics

 Suga has praised Abe's diplomacy and economic policies when asked about what he would like to accomplish as prime minister.
 Suga, who does not belong to any wing within the party and opposes factionalism, says he is a reformer who will break down vested interests and rules that hamper reforms.
 He says he will set up a new government agency to speed up Japan's lagging digital transformation.

-In a reshuffle of the ruling party key posts, however, Suga evenly allocated top posts to key factions, a balancing act seen as a return of favor for their support in the leadership race.
-Suga said he will appoint "reform-minded, hard-working people" to the new Cabinet, to be launched later Wednesday.
+In a reshuffle of the ruling party key posts, however, Suga evenly allocated top posts to key factions, a balancing act seen as a return of favour for their support in the leadership race.
+Suga said he will appoint “reform-minded, hard-working people” to the new Cabinet.
 About half of the members in the Abe Cabinet are expected to be retained or shifted to different ministerial posts.

 Media reports say some key ministers, including Finance Minister Taro Aso, Foreign Minister Toshimitsu Motegi, Olympic Minister Seiko Hashimoto, and Environment Minister Shinjiro Koizumi, the son of former Prime Minister Junichiro Koizumi, will stay.
 Abe's younger brother, Nobuo Kishi, is reportedly tapped as defense minister, replacing Taro Kono who is expected be shifted to administrative reforms minister.
 Compared to his political prowess at home, Suga has hardly traveled overseas and his diplomatic skills are unknown, though he is largely expected to pursue Abe's priorities.